A Full Review of Malaysia Airlines A330neo Business Class

 Inflight Entertainment System.
 17.3 inch at 4K resolution

-The in-flight entertainment (IFE) system is a major upgrade from the old A330-300.
-The 17.3-inch screen with 4K resolution delivers noticeably sharper and brighter visuals.
+It is now a 17.3-inch screen with 4K resolution, which delivers noticeably sharper and brighter visuals.
 The movie selection also appears to be improved .
 I saw some titles available here weren’t listed on Malaysia Airlines’ standard entertainment catalogue online.

 The WiFi performed surprisingly well, clocking in at 18 Mbps download and 0.63 Mbps upload.
-I was able to make a WhatsApp voice call, and even upload cabin photos to the BolehMiles Telegram channel to share the experience live.

 The seat also comes with a 60W USB-C charging port which is perfect for modern laptops, tablets, and phones.
 A universal power outlet is also available, starting at 110V 50Hz, in case you need one.